 A deep 12-inch stainless steel Tri-ply fry-pan works out great to cook 2 large pieces of veal chops.

-Place both veal chops back to the pan.
-Add soy sauce, Shaoxing wine, salt, sugar, rosemary, and water.
+Place both veal chops back into the pan.
+Pour the braising sauce in a circular motion over the veal chops.
+Light soy sauce, Shaoxing wine, salt, sugar, rosemary, and water.
 The water should barely cover the veal chops.
 Cook for 10 minutes.

 After having cooked for 10 minutes on medium-high, uncover the lid of the pan, flip the veal chops and braise the other side for another 10 minutes.